There are some top 6 examples of illustration, to be taken into consideration.

 The monochrome design has long been a favorite graphic technique for many designers.
 It has been used with varying success since ancient times, but it began to become a bright trend just these days.
 At first, with the development of graphic applications on smartphones, monochrome filters began to be used by all and sundry.
 Then this technique migrated to the professional sphere.
 Now it is used everywhere in all types of advertising.
 As you can see by looking at the examples below.

 Illustrations in banner advertising have been used for a long time and constantly reflect new trends and trends.
-For example, in 2020 and 2021, simplified, crude illustrations will be trending.
+For example, in 2020 and 2021, simplified, crude illustrations will be trending news.
 In our age of satiety with everything that is possible, when people do not want to read even short texts, simple illustrations save the day.
 And better convey the meaning of the message.
 Designers are increasingly moving from pictorial to semantic illustrations that make it clear what is at stake.

 3D illustrations and depth